 In addition to all the above, employers can provide workers with hearing protection devices, such as earmuffs and plugs, though OSHA notes this method is often less effective than engineering and administrative changes.

-OSHA also requires employers to implement an effective hearing conservation program in any industry where noise exposure is equal to or greater than 85 dBA for an 8 hour period, with the exception of the construction industry where the exposure limit is set at 90 dBA for an 8 hour period.
+OSHA also requires employers to implement an effective hearing conservation program in any industries where noise exposure is equal to or greater than 85 dBA for an 8 hour period, with the exception of the construction industry where the exposure limit is set at 90 dBA for an 8 hour period.
 This program includes training workers to recognize hazardous noise exposure, fitting them for noise protection equipment, and creating and maintaining an audiometric hearing test program.

 As Safety + Health magazine reported, one of the most critical steps of a successful hearing protection program is regular monitoring of noise levels to detect and adapt to changes.
 After all, a hearing test program will only be helpful in detecting a noise hazard after workers have been exposed.